 To check if the mango is ripe, gently press it.
 It should be slightly soft and give back a little.
 It should also smell fruity and sweet.

-A mixture of all-purpose flour and oats gives that perfect crispy top and baking powders help it to rise.
-I love how a little amount of ground cardamom adds so much flavor to this crusty topping.
+A mixture of all-purpose flour and oats gives that perfect crispy top, and baking powders help it to rise.

 Make sure the butter is cold and cut into small cubes.

-How to Make Mango Cobbler
+How To Make Mango Cobbler

 Make The Filling